 Skip to main content

-Configure environments
+Configure resource environments

 • Staging allows you to test apps without impacting production.

-Create an environment
+Create a resource environment

 Creating a new environment

-Configure environment resources
+Configure resources

-Multiple environments allow you to display and test against nonsensitive (non-production) data.
+Multiple resources environments allow you to display and test against nonsensitive (non-production) data.
 You can set up connections to your data sources (e.g., database or API) and add environment-specific credentials within the same resource.

 To configure a resource for a specific environment: